kyuhodad/ZombifyAPI/README.md

 #### By Kyeong Hwi Lee (https://github.com/kyuhodad/ZombifyAPI)

-This project provides a server which providing two APIs, zombify and unzombfy.
+This project provides a server which providing two APIs, zombify and unzombify.
 The server is running on port 7000.

 -------------------------------------------------------------------------